-Item 2020-001 - Bank Reconciliations (Material Weakness)
+Item 2020-001 - Bank Reconciliations (Significant Deficiency)

-Criteria - The District is responsible for ensuring all bank accounts should be reconciled to the general ledger monthly.
+Criteria - The District is responsible for ensuring all bank accounts are reconciled to the general ledger monthly.

 Condition - The District is not performing the monthly bank reconciliation in a timely manner.
 Reconciliations should be complete within 30 days to ensure accurate reporting and to identify any discrepancies timely.